llleeeaaannn/spotlist/README.md

 - Spotlist is a full stack application which creates playlists in a user's Spotify account from a setlist.fm setlist.
 - Spotlist's frontend is built in Javascript on the React framework.
 - Spotlist's backend is a Node.js server built on the Express framework, hosted on an AWS EC2 instance and accessed through AWS's API Gateway.
 The backend can be found at the following [repository.](https://github.com/llleeeaaannn/spotlistAPI)
-- The purpose of Spotlist is to allow concert goers, in 3 clicks, to effortlessly create a playlist in their Spotify account with every song from any setlist of their choice.
+- The purpose of Spotlist is to allow concert goers, in 3 clicks, to effortlessly create a playlist in their Spotify account with every song from the setlist of their choice.

 ## Technologies Used